Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool camera-track cameras\ohno.jma
 ```

+* source-file - A local data path to where the JMA file is located.

 # Check map

 ```sh
 # check-map <scenario-name>
 tool check-map levels\test\my_broke_level\my_broke_level
 ```

+* scenario-name - A local tag path to your scenario without the file extension.

 Checks the scenario tag and tags it references for issues.
 Errors will be printed to console.